delawaremathguy/ShoppingList/README.md

 * there may be errors in the code, or some areas of the code might need help with regard to best practices; yet
 * nevertheless, this is reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping).

 Note.
 The SearchBarView in the Purchased items view was created by Simon Ng.
 It appeared in [an article in AppCoda](https://www.appcoda.com/swiftui-search-bar/) and is copyright © 2020 by AppCoda.
 You can find it on GitHub under AppCoda/SwiftUISearchBar.
-The extension I use on Bundle to load JSON files is due to Paul Hudson (@twostraws, hackingwithswift.com) Otherwise, almost all of the code is original,  and It's yours if you want it -- please see LICENSE for the usual details and disclaimers.
+The extension I use on Bundle to load JSON files is due to Paul Hudson (@twostraws, [hackingwithswift.com](https://hackingwithswift.com)) Otherwise, almost all of the code is original,  and it's yours if you want it -- please see LICENSE for the usual details and disclaimers.

 That said ...